Sotirios Kyrgiakos: 2010–11 season

 On 29 July, Kyrgiakos started in Liverpool's UEFA Europa League tie against Rabotnicki Skopje and also featured in both play-off ties against Trabzonspor.
 On 16 September, he partnered Daniel Agger at centre-back for the Reds' first Europa League group game against Steaua București at Anfield, Liverpool cruising to a 4–1 win.
 On 22 September, he captained the team that lost to League Two side Northampton Town on penalties in the third round of League Cup.

-Kyrgiakos scored his second goal in the Premier League against Blackpool, where Liverpool lost 1–2 at home.
+Kyrgiakos scored his second goal in the Premier League against Blackpool, where Liverpool lost 2–1 at home.
 As instructed by the manager, Kyrgiakos had recently been played up front as a target man at times when Liverpool had been down in the final minutes and needed a goal.
 He also scored an important goal against Blackburn Rovers in the Premier League in a 2–1 win at Anfield on 24 October 2010 to end Liverpool's run of six games without a win.
 In June 2011, it was announced that Kyrgiakos would get a 12-month contract extension at Anfield after his initial two-year contract expired.

-After 49 appearances and three goals for the Reds, Kyrgiakos left the club for Bundesliga side Wolfsburg on 22 August 2011.
+After 49 appearances and three goals for the Reds, Kyrgiakos left the club for Bundesliga side VfL Wolfsburg on 22 August 2011.

-Wolfsburg
+VfL Wolfsburg

 After discussions with Wolfsburg manager Felix Magath, the Greek defender was quoted as saying, "I am very happy to be joining Wolfsburg.
 I want to help the VfL finish the season in as high a position as is possible."
 Magath was hoping that Kyrgiakos made an immediate impact in German football: "Kyrgiakos is a player who will step in straight away to help.
 He is experienced, knows the Bundesliga and does not need time to adapt.
 With his commitment, we are able to strengthen defensively."
 It was later confirmed that he switched on a free transfer after speculation regarding a transfer fee.